Chief Executive Officer of CESL Asia - Investments & Services, Ltd.

-Keith Buckley is Executive Project Director at Hsin Chong Construction Group Ltd. and Chairman of construction charity, Lighthouse Club Macau.
+Keith Buckley is Executive Project Director at Hsin Chong Construction Group Ltd., Chairman of construction charity, Lighthouse Club Macau and Chairman of the British Business Association of Macao (BBAM).

 He has overseen the construction of Sands China Ltd.’s projects in Macau, including Sands Macao, The Venetian, Four Seasons Hotel, Sands Cotai Central and, more recently, The Parisian.